 - What if my team may not have enough players this week?

-To this end the following steps are suggested:
+To this end the following steps are essential:

 - Communicate with your team early to ascertain if players are available